pantheon-systems/documentation/source/content/guides/decoupled-sites/06-faq.md

 reviewed: "2022-08-11"
 ---

 ## Frequently Asked Questions

-### Can I use any CMS with Pantheon Decoupled?
+### Can I use any CMS with Pantheon architecture for Front-End Sites?

 WordPress and Drupal are currently the only CMSs supported on Pantheon Decoupled.

-### What dependency versions are compatible with Pantheon Decoupled?
+### What dependency versions are compatible with Front-End Sites?

 Pantheon Front-End Sites currently support: